There are several ways in which amino acids can be modified, combined, or separated, to augment their structure or function.

 - Amino acids are the basic building block of proteins; they are composed of a carbon atom attached to a hydrogen, a carbonyl group, an amine group, and an R group.

-- Cysteines can interact with each other to form a disulfide bond known as a cystine.
+- Cysteines can interact with each other under oxidizing conditions to form a disulfide bond.

 - Large proteins are formed by linking amino acids with peptide bonds.
 This occurs when the carboxylic group of one molecule reacts with the amino group of the other molecule, linking the two molecules and releasing a water molecule.